KSWE-2016-17/graphql-findme-full-stack/README.md

 docker-compose up -d
 ```

-This builds Docker images,
-if they don't exist already.
+This builds Docker images if they don't exist already.
-Then new Docker containers will be created,
+Then new Docker containers will be created if they don't exist already or the
-if they don't exist already or the images differ from the images,
+images differ from the images,
 the existing containers were build on.
-After container creation the containers will be started in correct order,
+After container creation the containers will be started in the correct order,
 as some containers depend on other containers.

 To rebuild the images and recreate the containers you can use the following